Some Hamlets and Townships of Dewsbury mentioned in this article:

 The Earlsheaton Hemingway family and its origins in Southowram, Halifax

 My maternal grandmother, Lilian Maud, was born Hemingway.
-Our Hemingway ancestors, many of them textile workers and manufacturers, can be traced back from Soothill Parish (Earlsheaton and Chickenley), in Dewsbury, to the family’s earliest known residence at Walterclough in Southowram, Halifax in the 14th and 15th Century.
+Our Hemingway ancestors, many of them textile workers and manufacturers, can be traced back from Soothill Nether Parish (Earlsheaton and Chickenley), now in Kirklees, to the family’s earliest known residence at Walterclough in Southowram, Halifax in the 14th and 15th Century.

 Robert Merton Hemingway 1807-1878

-Lilian’s father, Herbert Hemingway, was born in 1846 in Barnsley.
+Lilian’s father, my great-grandfather, Herbert Hemingway, was born in 1846 in Barnsley.
 At this time, his father Robert Merton Hemingway, a textile engine maker and mechanical draughtsman, who had been born in Chickenley, moved temporarily to Barnsley, with his family, in order to further his profession.
-Throughout most of their life, Robert and his wife Jane had lived in the parish of Soothill, in the village of Earlsheaton (adjacent to Chickenley), but three of their children were born in Barnsley.
+Robert and his wife Jane had lived in the parish of Soothill, in the village of Earlsheaton (adjacent to Chickenley), but three of their children were born in Barnsley.
 Jane and Robert returned from Barnsley to live at Chickenley Heath, then a hamlet, when Herbert, their seventh child, was a small boy and their daughter Rachel was baptised in Dewsbury in 1851.
-Later they moved to Hanging Heaton, near Gawthorpe in Soothill Nether parish.
+Later they moved to Hanging Heaton, near Gawthorpe in Soothill Upper parish.